wludh/frenchnewspapers/README.md

     * orders the texts by publication and then each of these groupings by date.
 * corpus.csv_dump(corpus.single_token_by_date('token'))
     * Actually two methods in one - csv_dump and single_token_by_date.
 The latter charts the usage of a single token across the corpus and the former writes it to a csv file for graphing in excel.

+Others are tied to the individual texts:

+* text.filename
+    * give filename of text
+* text.text
+    * give unprocessed text (includes line breaks, etc.)
+* text.tokens
+    * give tokenized version of a text
+* text.length
+    * give the length of a text (number of tokens)
+* text.fd
+    * give a frequency distribution of the text (number of uses of each individual token)
+* text.date
+    * give date of a text.
+Can be further broken down with text.year, text.month, and text.day
+* text.publication
+    * give the name of the journal that published the text.
+* text.stemmer
+    * produces a French stemmer for the text (not fully implemented yet)
+* text.index
+    * produces a stemmed index for the text (not fully implemented yet)
+* text.tokens_without_stopwords
+    * produces a list of tokens in the text with stopwords excluded.